 In the event of an academic suspension, a student may appeal the decision and will be assured due process as follows:

 - No later than ten (10) business days following the date of the letter informing the student that he/she has been suspended, the student may appeal the decision.
 Failure to appeal within the limited time period constitutes a waiver of the student’s right to appeal.

-- The appeal must be made in writing to the senior associate dean of academic affairs.
+- The appeal must be made in writing to the associate dean of academic affairs.
 An appeal will be awarded given the following conditions:

 - a change was made to a student’s grade in a course, and this change occurred prior to the start of the semester for which the student was suspended;

 - severe mitigating circumstances sufficiently documented by an authority contributed to the student’s poor academic performance.

 - The associate dean of academic affairs will assemble an Appeals Committee, consisting of at least two members of the Academic Affairs Council and one member of the faculty.
 The associate dean of academic affairs will serve as the chair of the Appeals Committee.
 The Appeals Committee has the authority to affirm or reverse the decision to suspend the student.